A trip to the Philippines is quite an adventure! We understand there are a whole lot of things you need to think about before you join us there.

-All volunteers involved in diving activities (we do accept non diving volunteers!) are required to visit their doctors prior to departure with the Diving Medical Form which you can download below.
+Any volunteers involved in diving activities are also required to visit their doctors prior to departure with the RSTC Diving Medical Form (which will provide you with).
 This form must be filled out and signed by you (the volunteer) on page one, and by your Doctor (physician) on page two.

 Other than these two restrictions, anyone is welcome to join us!

-Our volunteer expeditions do not assume any previous experience, in either diving or scientific fields.
+Our volunteer expeditions do not assume any previous experience, even in diving or scientific fields.